kodexa-labs/aws-eks-cdk/README.md

 The CDK script itself is written in Python, and if you look at the app.py you will see that we pass in the name “demo”.

-You are welcome to change this in the app.py, and then you can run the deploy:
+You are welcome to change this in the app.py, and then you can run the deploy (make sure you are in this conda environment before running the deploy code):

 ```bash
 cdk deploy